-Clay County District Schools utilizes Student Success Team and attendance team meetings to develop preventive and supportive interventions designed to improve regular attendance.
-The goal of the team is to develop a plan to help the student become more successful by utilizing strategies specific to each student including, but not limited to:
+Clay County District Schools utilizes the Child Study Team Florida Statute § 1003.26(1)(e) to develop preventive and supportive interventions designed to improve regular attendance.
+School based Child Study Teams may consist of the identified student, the parent or guardian, the teacher, an administrator, the school social worker, and any other relevant staff.
+Child Study Teams meet regularly and provide prevention and data-driven intervention.
+The goal of the team is to develop a plan to help the student become more successful by utilizing strategies specific to each student, including, but not limited to:

 - Changes in the learning environment

 - Implementation of an incentive plan

 - Mentoring

 - Student/family counseling

 - Tutoring

-- Evaluation of credits, and alternative educational options
+- Evaluation of credits and alternative educational options

 - Attendance contracts

 - Agency referrals

 - Remediation plan to help the student with make-up work